rethinkdb/rethinkdb-rs/2-query-language/changefeeds.md

 # Read More #

-Browse the following resources to learn more about ReQL and `r.changes`:
+Browse the following resources to learn more about ReQL and the `changes` command:

 - The [changes](/api/python/changes) command API reference
 - [Introduction to ReQL](/docs/introduction-to-reql/)